-A final, written examination will take place during the exam period (30%)
+A final, take-home examination will be due during the exam period (date to be determined by the Dean); submit by OWL.
+(40%)

-Participation in discussions; Students may also submit written comments or questions (one paragraph) based on the week's readings as a contribution to this grade (15%)
+Participation in discussions; Students may also submit written comments or questions (one paragraph) based on the week's readings as a contribution to this grade.
+(25%)

-Assignments are due at the beginning of class on the dates indicated.
+Assignments are due by 11:55 PM on the dates indicated.
 10% per day will be deducted from assignments handed in late unless prior arrangements have been made with the instructor.
-Assignments are recorded as having been received on the day they reach the instructor's hands.
-Do not submit assignments by e-mail or by campus mail.